vgari001/template-lab-01-intro-to-sct/README.md

 This will create a hidden `.git` repository (which you can see with `ls -a`) that holds all the information that Git uses to keep track of your files and changes.
 The folder is hidden because it begins with a period (recall earlier in the lab) and is typically not modified by users directly.

 However, you use a different method if you want to receive a copy of an already existing repository, which you will do for all of the labs and assignments in this course.
 Rather than initializing a new repository, you will make a “clone” of a repository that already exists.
-Start by moving out of the git project you just created and removing that directory:
+Start by moving out of the Git project you just created and removing that directory:

 ```sh
 cd ..